sbechara/introduction_to_engineering/Chapter6/Chapter_6.md

 |:----:|
 |Figure 6.11: It is hard to breathe up there or so I am told.
 [But not just because of all the poop.](https://www.cnn.com/2018/08/05/health/mount-everest-biogas-project/index.html)|

 The "standard" pressure at sea level is 101,325 Pascals.
 The reason standard is in quotes is because realistically it varies with weather, temperature, etc. but that is the number scientists commonly use to calculate things.
-Furthermore, it is known that atmospheric pressure ul if you could provide existing plans of your decreases by about 12% for every 1000 meters that you go up.
+Furthermore, it is known that atmospheric pressure, if you could provide existing plans, decreases by about 12% for every 1000 meters that you go up.
 Intuitively, you can see that this is an example of exponential decay!
 Furthermore, with a little cleverness, we can create a mathematical model and guess what the pressure should be in Fort Collins, CO (elevation 5003 feet) and on the top of Mount Elbert, the highest peak in Colorado (elevation 14,439 ft. or 4401 meters).

 >Question 6.3: Unit practice
 > The elevation of Fort Collins is listed at 5003 feet.
 Take a minute to take out a piece of paper, look at your conversion sheet, and convert this elevation to meters.
 This is a good brain workout review!
 Don't skip it!